grosskc/dockerfiles/README.md

     docker run --rm --volume ${PWD}:/data -it rs/pandoc
     ```

-- You should be able to compile markdown documents in your current directory to PDF files and HTML files.
+- You should now be able to compile markdown documents in your current directory to PDF files and HTML files using the pandoc executable within this Docker environment.
+(This environment also comes with a fairly complete LaTeX distribution installed for converting MD to PDF.)

   ```bash
   pandoc file.md -o file.pdf